Safety Guide

 How to protect yourself:

-• Wear appropriate respiratory protection when exposure risk is high.
+• Wear appropriate respiratory protection when exposure risk is elevated

 Sulfur dioxide is released when diesel fuel containing sulfur is burned.
-It’s a pungent, colorless gas that can quickly irritate airways and trigger respiratory issues.
+It is a pungent, colorless gas that can quickly irritate the airways and worsen respiratory symptoms.

 Symptoms of exposure include: